NatTuck/ntuck-neu/content/2020-09/cs5335/_index.md

  * Office hours run from September 14th to Dec 16th.
  * Cancellations and changes may be posted to Piazza.

+## Pandemic Adaptations / Policies

+Due to the ongoing pandemic, we'll be using an altered course structure this semester as well as following the Northeastern policies.

+Course structure changes:

+ * Primary lecture content will be provided as pre-recorded videos at the beginning of each week.
+ * Our scheduled in person meetings are optional, and will consist of live demos of material related to the week's lecture topic as well as live Q&A.
+ * In person meetings may end early if we run out of questions.
+ * Each student will be expected to attend at most one in person meeting per week.
+ * It may be possible to view the in person meetings and ask questions remotely live using video chat software, but they will not be recorded due to privacy concerns.
+ * There will not be scheduled in-person office hours.
+Instead there will be online office hours only.

+Make sure you are familar with the [university policies](https://news.northeastern.edu/coronavirus/) for being on campus and attending classes during the COVID-19 pandemic.

+Specifically, keep in mind the following for our in-person meetings:

+ * Everyone is expected to wear a mask.
+ * Everyone is expected to maintain six foot social distancing.
+ * Keeping masks on means no food in class.
+ * Maintaining six foot distancing will mean that entering and leaving the classroom takes extra time.
+Make sure to arrive on time.

 ## Schedule

 Assignments will frequently be due at 11:59pm on Thursday.